0

 • Access to the World Unite!
 Knowledge Base which has preparation materials including intercultural preparation, compiled particularly for your destination (Videos)

-• Preparation Session via Zoom; together with further participants
+• Preparation Session via video call together with further participants

 • Pick-up and Transfers from/to Cape Town airport (CPT) on arrival and departure